Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 ## Architecture and outline

-Our pipeline uses GitHub for version control, CircleCI for CI/CD, a Google Kubernetes Engine cluster as the deployment platform, Traefik as ingress controller and load balancer and Let's Encrypt for a fully automated TLS certificates management.
+Our pipeline uses GitHub for version control, CircleCI for CI/CD, a Google Kubernetes Engine cluster as the deployment platform, Traefik as ingress controller and load balancer and Let's Encrypt for a fully automated and free TLS certificates management.
 The corresponding architecture is pictured below:

 ![architecture](architecture.png)

+Everytime a developers pushes a new feature branch on GitHub, the platform builds it and deploys it to an isolated, short-lived environment (`App 1`, ..., `App n` in the picture above).
+This new, separate instance of the app is made accessible on the web with a dedicated URL and a TLS certificate, allowing the team and our users to test it in a production-like environment.
+In this setup `master` in just another instance of the app which can act as an integration environment.

-The following sections will describe how to assemble these components step by step in order for you to reproduce our pipeline on your own environments in just a few minutes!
+The following sections will describe how to assemble step by step the different components pictured above in order to reproduce our pipeline on your own environments in about an hour.

 ## Requirements